RetroRenting: An Online Policy for Service Caching at the Edge: Main Results and Discussion

 From Theorem \ref{thm:TTL_stochastic_theorem}, we conclude that for low request arrival rates ($\mu < c$), the performance of TTL deteriorates with increases in $M$.
 Contrary to this, the performance of RR approaches the performance of the optimal online policy as $M$ increases (Theorem \ref{thm:RR_stochastic_theorem}).
 We thus conclude that for low arrival rates and high fetch cost, TTL is sub-optimal.

 TTL policies perform well in content caching, where on a miss, the requested content is fetched from the back-end server by all policies including TTL.
-However, as discussed above, on a miss in our service caching setting, there are two options: \textit{(a) request forwarding} which forwards the request to the back-end server for service; and \textit{(b) service fetch} which fetches all the data and code needed for running the service from the back-end server and caches it on the edge server.
+However, as discussed above, on a miss in our setting, there are two options: \textit{(a) request forwarding} which forwards the request to the back-end server for service; and \textit{(b) service fetch} which fetches all the data and code needed for running the service from the back-end server and hosts it on the edge server.
 The cost for these two actions is different.
-By definition, TTL always takes the second option, whereas, for low request arrival rates and high fetch cost, RR and the optimal online and offline policies use the first option.
-This explains the poor performance of TTL for service caching.
+By definition, TTL always takes the second option, whereas, for low request arrival rates and high fetch cost, RR, and the optimal online and offline policies use the first option.
+This explains the poor performance of TTL for our setting.